 The Massachusetts tax rate decreased from previous years.
-In fact, in 2019 the tax rate was 5.05%.

 If you’re a Massachusetts resident, you earn a wage in Massachusetts, and your gross income exceeds $8,000, you must generally file a Massachusetts personal income tax return by April 15th following the end of every tax year.

 Because the state only has one flat tax amount, there are no Massachusetts tax brackets.
 For example, if someone has $15,000 in taxable income in 2022, they would be taxed at the same rate as someone with $150,000 in taxable income within the year.

 More Help With Taxes in Massachusetts

 While the Massachusetts tax structure may seem straightforward, what isn’t is deducting your state taxes from your federal taxes as an itemized deduction.

 So, get help with H&R Block Virtual!
 With this service, we’ll match you with a tax pro with Massachusetts tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
 We can help with your MA taxes, including federal deductions for paying state taxes.

 Prefer a different way to file?
 No problem – you can find Massachusetts state tax expertise with all of our ways to file taxes.